Confederation of Iranian Students: Events

 In May and June 1967, the Shah Mohammad Reza Pahlavi visited West Germany.
 On June 2, 1967 in West Berlin, Iranian and German students (including the Socialist German Student Union) protested the Shahs visit, and it resulted in one student dying.
 The CISNU were part of the forefront of European-wide protests in 1967 and 1968.

-In the United States on October 14, 1971, a bomb exploded around 11:30 PM in the located at 3400 Washington Street while the 2500th anniversary of the creation of the Persian empire was being celebrated in Iran.
+In the United States on October 14, 1971, a bomb exploded around 11:30 PM in the located at 3400 Washington Street while the 2500th anniversary of the creation of the Persian Empire was being celebrated in Iran.
 The explosion did not cause any injuries.
 Prior to that, the consulate had been the site of protests against the Shah's regime and policies.
 So, some linked this event to the Confederation.
 However, the leaders of the Confederation of Iranian Students in the Bay Area denied responsibility.

 During the late 1970s, Iranian student activists, seeking an Iran free of U.S. intervention, sought to inform Americans about the involvement of the CIA in a 1953 coup that had brought Mohammad Reza Pahlavi to Iran's throne.
-They urged President Jimmy Carter to incorporate human rights into U.S. foreign policy.
+They urged US President Jimmy Carter to incorporate human rights into U.S. foreign policy.